 Common tasks and solutions for managing your Forge server.

-User Sudo Password
+User Sudo Passwordforge

 user sudo password and is therefore unable to reset it for you.
 To reset the forge